The Journal of thoracic and cardiovascular surgery

 Ventricular Septation for Double Inlet Ventricle: Avoiding Conduction Injury.

-Although conduction location can reliably be predicted in double inlet ventricle (DIV), ventricular septation continues to carry a significant risk of CHB.
-This study describes our experience with ventricular septation and intraoperative conduction mapping. ⋯ Ventricular septation represents an alternative to Fontan that can be performed safely in a subset of patients with acceptable early outcomes.
-Conduction mapping is an adjunct strategy that may add precision to the well-established rules for reliably predicting conduction location.
+Although conduction location can be reliably predicted in double inlet ventricle, ventricular septation continues to carry a significant risk of complete heart block.
+This study describes our experience using intraoperative conduction mapping during ventricular septation. ⋯ Ventricular septation represents an alternative to the Fontan that can be performed safely in a subset of patients with acceptable early outcomes.
+Conduction mapping is an adjunct strategy that may add precision to well-established rules for reliably predicting conduction location.

 -